DataDog/documentation/content/en/account_management/rbac/permissions.md

 #### logs_read_archives

 Grants the ability to rehydrate from archives, and access the details of the archive configuration.
-This permission can be scoped to a subset of Archives.
+This permission can be scoped to a subset of archives.

 {{< tabs >}}
 {{% tab "Datadog application" %}}